WilliamQLiu/data-onboarding/R_basics.md

     -  If we're interested in finding out which particular factor contributed significantly in larger contingency tables, we can use the _standardized residuals_.

 ### Comparing Multiple Categorical Variables using Loglinear Analysis
 __loglinear analysis__ is used when we want to look at more than two categorical variables.
+Think of this as the _ANOVA_ for _categorical variables_ (where for every variable we have, we get a main effect but we also get interactions between variables).
 For example, say we want three variables: Animal (dog or cat), Training (food as reward or affection as reward) and Dance (did they dance or not?)
 Again, this can also be seen as a regression model.
 Let's not get into the math, but basically categorical data can be expressed in the form of a linear model provided we use log values (thus loglinear analysis).
+The idea is that we try to fit a simpler model without any substantial loss of predictive power through backward elimination (remove one at a time hierarchically).
+*  For example, say we have the following interactions for these three variables: Animal (dog or cat), Training (food or reward), Dance (can they dance or not).
+We take the one interaction involving all three variables (i.e. _highest-order interaction_) and remove it.
+We look at whether the new model without this interaction and if the new model significantly changes the likelihood ratio statistic, then we stop here and say that we have a significant three way interaction.
+If there is no change in the likelihood ratio statistic, then we move to a lower-order interaction.
+    -  Three main effects (Animal, Training, Dance)
+    -  Three interactions involving two variables each (Animal * Training, Animal * Dance, Training * Dance)
+    -  One interaction involving all three variables (Animal * Training * Dance)
+*  Assumptions in loglinear analysis include:
+    -  _Loglinear analysis_ is an extension of the _chi-square test_ so it has similar assumptions
+    -  Each cell must be independent
+    -  Expected frequencies should be large enough for a reliable analysis.
+With more than two variables, it's okay to have up to 20% of cells with expected frequencies less than 5; but all cells must have expected frequencies greater than 1.
+If this assumption is broken, try to collapse the data across one or the variables
+*  Reporting results of a loglinear analysis - Example: The three-way loglinear analysis produced a final model that retained all effects.
+The likelihood ratio of this model was this and p was that.
+This indicated that the highest order interaction (Animal * Training * Dance) was significant.
+To break down this effect, separate chi-square tests on the Training and Dance variables were performed separately for dogs and cats.

+### Multilevel linear models
+Sometimes data is hierarchical instead of at a single level.
+This means that some variables are clustered or nested within other variables (i.e. some of our other analysis may be oversimplification).
+Let's use this example data set:
+    -  __Level 1 variable__ - Say we have a lot of children (this is the lowest level of the hierarchy)
+    -  __Level 2 variable__ - Say these students are organized by classrooms (this means children are _nested_ within classes)
+    -  Note: We can have additional levels (e.g. level 3 variable is the school of that classroom, level 4 is the school in that school district)
+*  The idea is that children at different layers (say within the same classroom or the same school) are more similar to each other.
+This means that each case is not entirely independent.
+To solve for this, we use __intraclass correlation (ICC)__, which represents the proportion of the total variability in the outcome that is attributable to the child's classroom.
+This means that if the classroom had a huge effect on the children, then the _ICC_ will be small.
+Howerver, if the classroom had little effect on the children, then the _ICC_ will be large.
+Simply, _ICC_ says if this hierarchical grouping had an effect on the outcome.
+*  So why use a _multilevel linear model_?
+The benefits include:
+    -  We don't have to assume that the relationship between our covariate and our outcome is the same across the different groups that make up our predictor variable.
+    -  We don't need to make the assumption of independence.
+    -  It's okay to have missing data.
+You don't have to correct and impute for missing data.